symfony-cmf/symfony-cmf-docs/bundles/block.rst

 .. note::

-    The simple block is now ready to be rendered, see :ref:`block-rendering`.
+    The simple block is now ready to be rendered, see :ref:`bundle-block-rendering`.

 .. note::

     Always make sure you implement the interface ``Sonata\BlockBundle\Model\BlockInterface`` or an existing block document like
     ``Symfony\Cmf\Bundle\BlockBundle\Document\BaseBlock``.

-.. _block-service:
+.. _bundle-block-service:

 Block Service
 -------------